Teams looking for hitters have options besides Manny Machado

 MIKE MOUSTAKAS: After smacking a career-best 38 homers for the Kansas City Royals last year, the two-time All-Star third baseman didn’t get a lucrative deal in free agency and returned on a one-year deal for $6.5 million plus a mutual option for 2019.
 He has 19 homers and 58 RBIs but is only batting .249 for the worst team in the majors.

-SHIN-SOO CHOO: A first-time All-Star, Choo has 18 homers and is on pace to swat a career-best 30 for the last-place Texas Rangers.
-Choo is batting .291 with a .405 on-base percentage but the left-handed hitting right fielder just turned 36 and is owed $42 million over the next two seasons.
+SHIN-SOO CHOO: A first-time All-Star, Choo has 18 homers and is on pace to hit a career-best 30 for the last-place Texas Rangers.
+Choo is batting .291 with a .405 on-base percentage, but the left-handed-hitting right fielder just turned 36 and is owed $42 million over the next two seasons.

 EDUARDO ESCOBAR: The versatile infielder has a .271 average, 14 homers and 57 RBIs with 35 doubles for the Minnesota Twins.
-Escobar can play shortstop, second base or third base plus he’s started in left field during his career.
-He’s making $4.85 million this season and is under team control for another season.
+Escobar can play shortstop, second base or third base, plus he’s started in left field during his career.
+He’s making $4.85 million this season and will be a free agent in the fall.

 WILSON RAMOS: An All-Star catcher for the second time in three years, Ramos is batting .297 with 14 homers and 53 RBIs for the Tampa Bay Rays.
 But he injured his hamstring and is heading to the disabled list, decreasing his trade value.